mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

 - The encapsulating object can contain more than one embedded object.
 - Embedded objects separated by :code:`(101, "Embedded Object")` tags
 - every entity can contain embedded objects
+- XDATA sections replaced by embedded objects, at least for the MTEXT entity

 Real world example from an AutoCAD 2018 file: